1700 Naval Air Squadron

-1700 Naval Air Squadron (1700 NAS) is a non-flying Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-On 31 October 2017, the Maritime Aviation Support Force (MASF) at RNAS Culdrose was recommissioned as 1700 Naval Air Squadron.
-The unit provides personnel and naval aviation support to operations for ships and land bases globally.
-The squadron serves as a comprehensive resource for specialised skills, fulfilling personnel needs and delivering naval aviation support to both maritime and terrestrial bases worldwide.
+1700 Naval Air Squadron (1700 NAS), sometimes called 1700 Squadron, is a non-flying Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+On 31 October 2017, the Maritime Aviation Support Force (MASF) at RNAS Culdrose, Cornwall, was recommissioned as 1700 Naval Air Squadron.
+The unit provides personnel and naval aviation support to operations for Royal Navy ships and land bases globally.
+It serves as a comprehensive resource for specialised skills, fulfilling personnel needs and delivering naval aviation support to both maritime and terrestrial bases worldwide.
 Comprising medics, meteorologists, engineers, and aircraft controllers, the can deploy to any location around the globe within hours.

-The squadron was formed in November 1944 at RNAS Lee-on-Solent as an amphibian bomber reconnaissance squadron.
-It was equipped with the Supermarine Sea Otter, and the squadron joined HMS Khedive in January 1945 bound for Sulur in India.
+The squadron was formed in November 1944 at RNAS Lee-on-Solent, Hampshire, as an amphibian bomber reconnaissance squadron.
+It was equipped with the Supermarine Sea Otter, and the squadron joined the escort carrier in January 1945 bound for Sulur in India.
 On arrival the Sea Otters were augmented with Supermarine Walrus amphibian aircraft.